jquery/learn.jquery.com/page/using-jquery-core/avoid-conflicts-other-libraries.md

   - jQuery Fundamentals
 ---

 The jQuery library and virtually all of its plugins are contained within the `jQuery` namespace.
 As a general rule, global objects are stored inside the jQuery namespace as well, so you shouldn't get a clash between jQuery and any other library (like prototype.js, MooTools, or YUI).

 That said, there is one caveat: *by default, jQuery uses `$` as a shortcut for `jQuery`.* Thus, if you are using another JavaScript library that uses the `$` variable, you can run into conflicts with jQuery.
 In order to avoid these conflicts, you need to put jQuery in no-conflict mode immediately after it is loaded onto the page and before you attempt to use jQuery in your page.

-##Putting jQuery into No-Conflict Mode
+## Putting jQuery Into No-Conflict Mode

 When you put jQuery into no-conflict mode, you have the option of assigning a new variable name to replace the `$` alias.